-The employer may propose an alternative commuter benefit that would be as effective in reducing single-occupancy commute trips (or vehicle emissions) as any of the three options outlined above.
+The employer may propose their own unique commuter benefit that would be as effective in reducing singleoccupancy commute trips (or vehicle emissions) as any of the options outlined above.

-The Air District must evaluate and approve any alternative commuter benefit proposed by the employer.
-Option 4 may be most appropriate for employers located in areas that are not well served by transit.
-Option 4 provides a means to promote the use of alternative commute modes that are not directly addressed in Options 1, 2, 3, or 5 such as carpooling, walking, limited telework, compressed work week schedules, or promoting the use of electric vehicles by employees.
+The Air District must evaluate and approve any new additional commuter benefit proposed by the employer.
+Option 4 maybe most appropriate for employers located in areas that are not well served by transit.
+Option 4 provides a means to promote the use of commute modes that are not directly addressed in Options 1, 2, 3, or 5 such as carpooling, walking, limited telework, compressed work week schedules, or promoting the use of electric vehicles by employees.
 Note: for the distinction between Option 4 and Option 5 telework, and additional information on complying through a telework program, see the Option 5 Telework Guide.

-To help employers develop alternative benefits for purposes of Option 4, the Air District and MTC have defined a menu of possible measures that employers can choose from to submit a "pre-approved" alternative.
+To help employers develop unique benefit choices for purposes of Option 4, the Air District and MTC have defined a menu of possible measures that employers can choose from to submit a "pre-approved" alternative.
 The measures are categorized as "Primary Measures" and "Secondary Measures."